visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

     * An inadvertent incompatability introduced in client/server protocol.
     * A missing database reader plugin.

-or

-  * The underlying computing infrastructure upon which VisIt_ depends such as
+  * Or, the underlying computing infrastructure upon which VisIt_ depends such as

     * An incompatible grahics driver.